-Based on a survey of 12,691 Which? members in September 2013.
-Reliability score is based on models purchased in the last six years.
+Based on a survey of 11,757 Which? members in August 2014.
+Reliability score is based on models purchased in the last five years.
 Previously owned models are also taken into account for those who purchased their current model to replace one with a fault.
 Customer score is based on satisfaction and the likelihood of recommending the brand to a friend.

 Common desktop PC problems

-From our survey of 3,461 desktop PC owners, 17% told us their PC had required repair.
-Out of all of the Desktop PCs that experienced a problem - whether it was repaired or not - these were the top three issues.
+From our survey of PC owners, out of all of the Desktop PCs that experienced a problem - whether it was repaired or not - these were the top three issues.

 Desktop PC reviews